 To qualify for support you must usually be a Norwegian citizen.
 Foreign citizens can receive support for education in Norway when certain conditions are fulfilled.
 Read more on the State Educational Loan Fund's website.

 Our partner institutions will help you find a place to live, see the website of the school you would like to go on exchange to.

-If you are already a student at BI, or just curious about how the application process works, read more on our student portal by logging in at the top right-hand side of this page.
+If you are already a student at BI and curious about how the application process works, read more on our student portal by logging in at the top right-hand side of this page.

 Phone: +47 46 41 02 27

 The following is of all our partner institutions around the world.
 It's not meant to be a list of all the places you can go on exchange as a student here, but you can use it to get a general idea of the schools and countries where BI students go on exchange.

 If you have any questions, please contact email@example.com.